franklynr92/ProjectRubyTools/NOTES.md

 7. discover objects.
 8. program

-start a command line interface for daily deals starting with woot and meh
+start a command line interface for ruby-tools

 Hi user
-user types daily- deals

-Show a list of products

-1. PCH digital pulse mssageer $27 - still avaialble

-2. lenove thiink pad 11e price and still availble!
-Which product do you want to learn more about?

-1. description
-what is a deal?
-a deal has a name
-a deal has a URL
-a deal has availablity.
-Arch App
-1.
-greets user by welcoming them to the tutorial provies blurb about why description was created categories the categories have a description, have a title titles have dates, and a link to description, and categories attributes = categories,description, titles, dates, class Titles attr_accessor :dates, :titles, :categories, :description
+greets user by welcoming them to the tutorial provies blurb about why description was created categories the categories have a description, have a title titles have dates, and a link to description, and categories attributes = categories,description, class Titles attr_accessor :dates, :titles, :categories, :description